 Tethered Oral Tissues, such as tongue ties, lip ties, and buccal ties, can restrict the movement of facial muscles and the tongue and contribute to breathing and feeding problems, which, in turn, exacerbate sleep apnea symptoms in children.

-Laser Frenectomies for Release of Tongue and Lip Ties
+CO2 Laser Frenectomies for Release of Tongue and Lip Ties

 Our practice performs laser frenectomy procedures to precisely release TOTs.
 This minimally invasive procedure releases the ties, significantly improving the child’s ability to breathe, eat, and speak more comfortably.
 The use of lasers ensures a quick, relatively painless procedure with minimal bleeding and faster healing times.

-Myofunctional Therapy: Strengthening for Better Sleep
+Myofunctional Therapy: Tongue Exercises for Sleep Apnea

 Myofunctional therapy focuses on strengthening the tongue and other mouth muscles.
 This therapy teaches children how to properly use these muscles, promoting healthier breathing patterns and correcting mouth breathing, which is often linked to sleep apnea